20 Business English Idioms

 Meaning: to cut corners means to find easier or cheaper ways to do something.

-Building companies know how to cut corners on material.
+Building companies know how to cut corners on materials.

 Get down to business

-Meaning: to concentrate on business and start dealing with the problems.
+Meaning: to focus on business and address the problems.

 Get the ball rolling

-Meaning: to get the ball rolling means to do something to start working on a project or a new product, etc.
+Meaning: To get the ball rolling means to initiate action or start working on a project, new product, etc.

 We expect to get the ball rolling when we launch the new product at the fair next week.